Topical Steroid Withdrawal (TSW)

 How common is TSW?

-To prevent TSW, we need better understanding of how to use TS safely: what quantities, strengths and periods of use are likely to result in TSW?
+To prevent TSW, we need better understanding of how to use TS safely.
+What quantities, strengths and periods of use are likely to result in TSW?
 What skin conditions, body areas and age-groups are more susceptible?
 The advice provided by prescribers and with TS products generally refers to the immediate situation.
 But people with eczema are liable to need multiple courses of TS over their lifetime and there is currently no guidance about how much can be used safely over the longer term.
 Unfortunately, this leads to conflicting advice, or no advice at all, about long-term use.

 Are topical steroids addictive?

 Steroids do not act on the brain to cause the same sort of craving as alcohol or drugs of addiction, but they can cause dependence.
-TS are very effective anti-inflammatory agents, so if they help, even just a bit, patients may feel a need to continue in order to stop the condition coming back.
+TS are very effective anti-inflammatory medicines, so if they help, even just a bit, patients may feel a need to continue in order to stop the condition coming back.
 In most cases this is fine, and sooner or later the condition stops coming back and the need for TS stops too.
 This is no more addictive than needing paracetamol for a sprain.
 There is some evidence that the skin ‘gets used to’ the TS – a situation doctors call tachyphylaxis.
-The terms ‘addiction’ and ‘withdrawal’ may promote the idea (by comparison with alcohol addiction) that the patient must avoid TS for ever.
-This is not necessarily the case and some people who have gone through TSW may subsequently tolerate short courses of TS for flare-ups.
+The terms ‘addiction’ and ‘withdrawal’ may promote the idea (by comparison with alcohol addiction) that patients must avoid TS for ever.
+This is not necessarily the case and some people who have gone through TSW may subsequently tolerate short courses of TS to treat eczema flare-ups.

 How would I know if either my child or I has TSW?